kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 ![quickstart-default-run.png](/img/home/quickstart-default-run.png)

-By running this command, you've seen the three [basic concepts][basic-concepts] of Kurtosis:
+By running this command, you've seen three [basic concepts][basic-concepts] of Kurtosis:

 1. The [package][basic-package] you used, remotely hosted on Github at `github.com/kurtosis-tech/basic-service-package`
 2. The [enclave][basic-enclave] you created, which was named `quickstart` via the `--enclave` flag.